 - It also applies to a registrant who is a foreign person and is owned or controlled by a foreign person from the same country or a foreign person from another country.

 - If your company is not ITAR certified or does not have a valid license or ITAR compliance certificate, or wondering if your business is ITAR compliant, you may want to promptly do an internal audit.

 - Sometimes having a fresh set of eyes can help can help you get ITAR certified.

-DTCC determined that Esterline demonstrated inadequate corporate oversight and failed to establish an adequate AECA and ITAR Compliance Program in its defense trade activity.
+DTCC determined that Esterline demonstrated inadequate corporate oversight and failed to establish an adequate AECA and ITAR Compliance Certification Program in its defense trade activity.

 Tip: If you are prime government contractor involved with export or import of goods, not only must your business be ITAR compliant but you also are responsible for making sure that your subcontractors and third parties also meet the legal requirements.

 - Just having general knowledge about a violation can get a criminal conviction.

 Tip: As part of export administration regulations, companies subject to ITAR approval laws and regulations must have the right language written into their contracts and task orders.

 View this link to see a list of debarred companies for export compliance certification and ITAR compliance and export control certification.

 Get ITAR Certified

-For help with the ITAR certification process, export compliance certification process, EAR certification certificate, and how to get ITAR certified, call our DOD ITAR compliance attorney and export control lawyers at 1-866-601-5518.
+For help with the process, export compliance certification process, EAR certification certificate, and how to get ITAR certification, call our DOD ITAR compliance certification attorney and export control lawyers at 1-866-601-5518.